marksherriff/cs3240-s24-website/project.md

 ## Project Overview

 This semester, we are doing something a bit different from previous semesters.
 As a class, we are going to focus on one particular type of software system - a "whistleblower" app.
-The technical requirements are going to be more firm up front, but your team will still have the ability to customize the theme of the app (e.g., whistleblower to a news organization, whistleblower to the honor committee about an honor violation, etc.) and some of the extended functionality.
+The technical requirements are going to be firmer up front, but your team will still have the ability to customize the theme of the app (e.g., whistleblower to a news organization, whistleblower to the honor committee about an honor violation, etc.) and some of the extended functionality.

 You __must__ meet the base requirements listed below.